MSc Finance and InvestmentFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Finance and Investment.

-A first or good upper second-class honours degree (or equivalent qualification) in finance, accounting, economics, business, mathematics or another quantitative subject, such as engineering, physics or computing.
+A first or good upper second-class honours degree (or country-related equivalent qualification level) in finance, accounting, economics, business, mathematics or another quantitative subject, such as engineering, physics or computing.

 See international equivalent qualifications on the International Office website.